Small groups of subglobose, sessile sporocarps, ca. 0.4-1 mm Ø, or short

 fungus as well as the ascomycetes Lachnellula cf. resinaria and Sarea resinae.

-Known from several plantations in central Jutland and one in northern Zealand.
+Known from several plantations in central Jutland and three places

 I have been unable to find a suitable name for this slime mould.
 However,